How to ship Antivirals and Clinical Trials to China

 - Duration: 4 days

-Take a look at the SkyCell Temperature Tracking System: the temperature inside the container stays at steady 5°C (blue line) meanwhile the ambient temperature (red line) varies between +4° to +31°C. Thanks to the self-recharging function of the container, it can be transported at 5°C for an unlimited period of time and recharges itself in this refrigerated environment.
+Take a look at the SkyCell Temperature Tracking System: the temperature inside the container stays at a steady 5°C (blue line) meanwhile the ambient temperature (red line) varies between +4° to +31°C. Thanks to the self-recharging function of the container, it can be transported at 5°C for an unlimited period of time and recharges itself in this refrigerated environment.
 This is achieved without electricity or mechanical components, which makes the container both easy to handle and independent of the capacity of the infrastructure.

 Graphic shows the temperature readout of the shipment